-The cloning of plasmids is an essential skill for many research
+The cloning of plasmids is an essential skill for many re

 In vivo techniques have been successful in yeast and E.coli using DNA fragments with overlapping nucleotide sequences.
 However, if the overlapping sequences are too long it becomes problematic and sometimes more expensive because of the size of the primers required.
 To try to increase the efficiency of this method, further research was carried out, using E. coli and DNA fragments with homologous ends prepared using the PCR technique from template plasmids using Q5 DNA polymerase.
 In the first experiment, 2.6 kB plasmids were formed inside E. coli from 2 DNA fragments with varying lengths of overlapping nucleotide sequences (nt OL).
 Successful recombinations could be identified, as only these plasmids led to the fluorescence of the cells.